wyhaines/soroban-chonk/README.md

 Chunked content storage for Soroban smart contracts.

+Tip of the hat to [Nathan Toups](https://github.com/n2p5) for the [original name and idea](https://github.com/gnolang/gno/tree/master/examples/gno.land/p/n2p5/chonk) that this code is loosely inspired by.

 ## Overview

 `soroban-chonk` provides a simple, efficient way to store large content as a series of chunks in Soroban contract storage.
 This is useful when: